Instant Pot Cabbage Rolls

 • Garlic and onion – add tons of flavor to the meat.
 Use fresh garlic and white or yellow onions.

-• Tomato Sauce – I use 12 oz of tomato sauce (which is the same consistency to tomato passata in the EU/UK).
+• Tomato Sauce – I use 12 ounces of tomato sauce (which is the same consistency to tomato passata in the EU/UK).
 You could also use a can of chopped tomatoes and puree it yourself (or use it chunky if you like it that way).

 • Seasonings – Oregano, thyme, salt and ground black pepper

-Instant Pot Pro Plus
+Instant Pot Duo Plus

 How to Make Instant Pot Cabbage Rolls